grahamleslie/schrodinger/README.md

 You can also configure a repo for the sample project, [`schrodinger-test`](https://gitlab.com/gleslie/schrodinger-test).
 Use the SSH repo, and a `master` trigger.

+## Documentation

+Documentation is available in the [Schrodinger Wiki](https://github.com/grahamleslie/schrodinger/wiki).

 ## Installation

 Tested on Ubuntu and MacOS.